firmwaremodules/iot-firmware-loader/README.md

 # Support

-Consider sending some Bitcoin our way to help continue development!
+Consider sending some cryptocoin our way to help continue development!

-`1NiuswdWBkfRd3ZmDVZpa1ZFpw1kYJH3LZ`
+XBT: `1NiuswdWBkfRd3ZmDVZpa1ZFpw1kYJH3LZ`

 # Release Notes

 ## fm_load

+### Version 1.2.74
+* Adds support for the ST-Link V2/V2-1 debugger present on Nucleo development boards.
+* Adds support for the STM32L152RE MCU present on the Nucleo-L152RE development board.  fm_load can be used to program binaries on the Nucleo-L152RE.
+This is somewhat redundant to the built-in mbed mass storage firmware loading capability (drag 'n drop) that Nucleo development boards offer, but it can load .hex files, which the mbed method cannot.

 ### Version 1.2.68
 * Adds support for the Nordic Semiconductor nRF52832 Cortex-M4F MCU target.
 This target can be accessed through any XDS110 debug probe.